sablier-labs/sablier-v2-integration-template/README.md

 This repository contains templates for building integrations with Sablier.

 - **StreamCreator**: A template for creating a Lockup Linear stream.
+- **StreamStaking**: A template for writing a staking contract for Sablier streams.

 For more information, refer to this guide on our documentation website: